[ faculty ]

 Program codirectors (UC San Diego and SDSU) will serve as advisers on the technical aspects of the program.
 The codirectors will serve as the general academic advisers to the students and students will be paired with a faculty program mentor who will mentor and supervise the students training throughout the program.
 Students will select an adviser (committee chair) from the approved faculty.
 Advisers can be in either academic department (social work or global public health).
 It is expected that the committee chair will assist their student in the selection of electives related to the student’s area of interest and to oversee the proposal and dissertation process.

 Consistent with other SDSU/UC San Diego JDPs, dissertation/doctoral advisory committees will be composed of a minimum of five members including the chair.
-Each committee should include at least two internal members from each institution (i.e., faculty with their primary affiliation with the Department of Medicine at UC San Diego or the School of Social Work at SDSU) and one external tenured faculty member from either institution who does not have his or her primary affiliation with the School of Social Work or the Department of Medicine.
+Each committee should include at least two internal members from each institution—two faculty members from UC San Diego and two faculty members from SDSU.
+One of these four members must be the committee chairperson.
+The fifth member must be a tenured faculty member from either institution and must be outside the department of the committee chair.

 Students will select from two dissertation formats.
 The first option is the traditional dissertation that includes original, independent research presented in chapters (introduction, literature review, methods, results, and discussion).
 The traditional dissertation is a substantial undertaking and it is expected to yield several scholarly peer-reviewed publications after graduation.
 The second option will include three sequential first-authored research papers of publishable quality.
 The student is expected to have conducted independent research to generate these papers (i.e., to have taken the lead on the conceptualization, analyses, and writing).
 These studies should represent a coherent body of work.
 As such, students will be expected to include an introduction to the work and summary of the three studies.